cvalarida/feathers-auth-bug/README.md

 This project uses [Feathers](http://feathersjs.com), an open source web framework for building modern real-time applications.
 In particular, this demonstrates the issue I'm experiencing when using the [`feathers-authentication`](https://github.com/feathersjs/feathers-authentication) package.

+## Solution
+There's a solution branch now that I figured out what the problem is.
+Spoilers: It's the config.

 ## Setup